Board of Directors

 Paula English is a long time supporter and patron of Theatre in NS.
 She comes from a long line of performers of both music and theatre arts, and this passion has been passed on to both her daughters.
 Recently retired from a 35 year career in Health Care Administration and Policy, Paula has served on local and National Boards.
 She brings skills in personnel and financial management and is interested in ensuring the sustainability of arts organizations.
 She is delighted to join the Board of ETF.

 Call for Board Members

-If you would like to join the Board of Eastern Front Theatre please send a resume and letter explaining your interest in joining the board, noting applicable skills and experience.
+If you would like to join the Board of Eastern Front Theatre please write, expressing your interest, noting applicable skills and experience.